pymc-devs/pytensor/doc/optimizations.rst

     local_remove_all_assert
         This is an unsafe optimization.
-        For the fastest possible Pytensor, this optimization can be enabled by setting ``optimizer_including=local_remove_all_assert`` which will
+        For the fastest possible PyTensor, this optimization can be enabled by setting ``optimizer_including=local_remove_all_assert`` which will
 	remove all assertions in the graph for checking user inputs are valid.
         Use this optimization if you are sure everything is valid in your graph.